haihala/whoops-all-grapplers/docs/1. Projects/January/Physics rework.md

 	- [ ] Walking should override
 	- [ ] Everything else should add
 	- [ ] Make sure walking doesn't override knockback
+		- [ ] If only walking overrides, knockback shouldn't get overridden

 Goals:
 - Walking is a constant speed with no acceleration